emilsvennesson/shed/documents/assignments/sdd.md

 This class works as a filter for all the [Products](#Product), it takes in a filter of either 1 or 2 levels and returns the Products that matches these filters.

+ Relation to Domain model
+ This divides all the products into different selections
+ This in combination with the Parser class acts as the Sortiment module in the domain model

  Patterns

 `- No patterns recognised`